BR0kEN-/ha/README.md

    cp env.yml.example env.yml
    ```

-   Most of the values can stay as they are but `ha.cloudflare.account` details must be provided!
+   - Most of the values can stay as they are but `ha.cloudflare.*` details must be provided!
+   - There is only `CNAME` tunnel support (subdomain).

 5. ```bash
    make run